logo

 Selling the Ruan Lingyu Drama: Tragedy, Irony, and Exploitation in a 1934 Ad

 March 8 - On the anniversary of the death of Old Shanghai’s movie goddess, Ruan Lingyu, MOFBA* delves into the story of an ad that is inextricably linked with the actress, her final movie, and her tragic death.
-On Saturday March 19, 4pm, we’ll screen that final movie, “New Women" - details and booking information below ...
+By The Little Museum of Foreign Brand Advertising in the R.O.C (MOFBA) // The 1930s marked the first ...

 The Creative Ambiguity of the Shanghai Communiqué

-February 2024 - This month marks the 52nd anniversary of the signing of the 1972 Shanghai Communiqué, on February 27, the world-startling diplomatic letter that marked the beginning of the rapprochement between the People’s Republic of China and the United States.
-The communiqué was signed on February 27, at the end of a ...
+February 2025 - This month marks the 53rd anniversary of the Shanghai Communiqué, the world-startling diplomatic letter that marked the beginning of the rapprochement between the People’s Republic of China and the United States.
+The communiqué was signed on February 27 1972, at the end of a week-long visit to China by ...

 Tess Johnston: Shanghai’s Preservation Pioneer